-PRELIMINARY PROSPECTUS
+PROSPECTUS

-\$ % Senior Notes due
+\$42,000,000 7.50% Notes due 2020

 We are a specialty finance company that invests primarily in leveraged loans and mezzanine debt issued by private U.S. middle-market companies, both through direct lending and through participation in loan syndicates.
 Our investment objective is to generate current income and, to a lesser extent, capital appreciation from our investments.
-We are an externally managed, closed end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.